Randal Grichuk Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 19th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in the league.

-- The Padres have a 3.78 team ERA that ranks seventh across all MLB pitching staffs.
+- The Padres have the ninth-ranked team ERA among all MLB pitching staffs (3.82).

-- Padres pitchers combine to rank 11th in baseball in home runs allowed (65 total, one per game).
+- Padres pitchers combine to allow the 10th-fewest home runs in baseball (66 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.